LucoDevro/CAGEcleaner/README.md

 `CAGEcleaner` offers two dereplication approaches.

 - **Full genome dereplication *(default option)***: Dereplicates the full genome assemblies of the host organisms using an ANI-based approach via `skDER`, and retains the hits that are encoded by a representative assembly.
 The more conservative option that also takes the diversity of the host organism into account.
-Tends to keep more hits.
 Choose this option if you're concerned about preserving host diversity during compression, for example to identify HGT events.
 - **Neighbourhood dereplication**: Extracts a genomic region of a predefined length around each hit, clusters all extracted regions by sequence similarity using `MMseqs2`, and retains the hits associated with the representative genomic regions.
 The more aggressive option that ignores host diversity.
-Tends to keep less hits.
 Choose this option if losing host diversity is not an issue.

 > [!NOTE]
 > Although `CAGEcleaner` has been designed to use in conjunction with [`cblaster`](https://github.com/gamcil/cblaster), it supports output from other mining tools by converting your hit table to the `cblaster` hit table format.
 See the example output for the specifics.